Top 6 Dog Related Controversial Subjects

 There’s nothing more exciting than bringing home a new canine friend.
 Ensure your furry friend is comfortable and healthy.
 This will take some effort to make him feel at home.

 Similar to being a parent, there is no ‘right’ way of raising a dog.
-Since most dog owners are passionate about providing their dogs the best care, they may end up in heated discussions with one another.
+Most dog owners are passionate about providing their dogs with the best care.
+Once challenged, they may end up in heated discussions with one another.

 Breeding vs. Adoption

 Breeding is practiced to produce more attractive and stronger puppies.
-Unfortunately, this has led to the rise of animal homelessness as people prefer to buy puppies from breeders than to adopt a dog from a shelter.
+Unfortunately, this has led to the rise of animal homelessness.
+People usually prefer to buy puppies from breeders than to adopt a dog from a shelter.

 The American Kennel Club has set breed standards that involve docking tail stems and cropping ears.
 These practices are commonly performed by breeders and veterinarians to uphold standards.
 A portion of the dog’s tail is removed, which is known as tail docking.

-What’s worse is that some people argue that puppies are unlikely to remember the pain so there is need to stop these cruel practices.
+What’s worse is that some people argue that puppies are unlikely to remember the pain, so there is no need to stop these cruel practices.
+What?

 As a pet owner, it is your responsibility to train your dog to become a well-behaved canine citizen.
-While most people focus on positive reinforcement and use other encouraging techniques to train their pets.
+Most people focus on positive reinforcement and use other encouraging techniques to train their pets.